hehua2018/descheduler/README.md

 `thresholds` will be deducted from the mean among all nodes and `targetThresholds` will be added to the mean.
 A resource consumption above (resp. below) this window is considered as overutilization (resp. underutilization).

-**NOTE:** By default node resource consumption is determined by the requests and limits of pods, not actual usage.
+**NOTE:** Node resource consumption is determined by the requests and limits of pods, not actual usage.
 This approach is chosen in order to maintain consistency with the kube-scheduler, which follows the same design for scheduling pods onto nodes.
 This means that resource usage as reported by Kubelet (or commands like `kubectl top`) may differ from the calculated consumption, due to these components reporting actual usage metrics.
-Metrics-based descheduling can be enabled by setting `metricsUtilization.metricsServer` field (deprecated) or `metricsUtilization.source` field to `KubernetesMetrics`.
-In order to have the plugin consume the metrics the metric provider needs to be configured as well.
-Alternatively, it is possible to create a prometheus client and configure a prometheus query to consume metrics outside of the kubernetes metrics server.
-The query is expected to return a vector of values for each node.
-The values are expected to be any real number within <0; 1> interval.
-During eviction only a single pod is evicted at most from each overutilized node.
-There's currently no support for evicting more.
-See `metricsProviders` field at [Top Level configuration](#top-level-configuration) for available options.
+Implementing metrics-based descheduling is currently TODO for the project.

 **Parameters:**